Ma1arkey/FootballScout/README.md

 # FootballScout+

-Welcome to the FootballScout+ , your go-to platform for scouting European football clubs and players.
-This project is a work in progress, and we are dedicated to continually improving and expanding its features.
-Currently, we focus on providing information about clubs and players in the Premier League, with plans to add more leagues such as Serie A, La Liga, Bundesliga, and Ligue 1 in the future.
-Additionally, we are actively working on enhancing the navigation experience for our users.
+Welcome to FootballScout+, an android football app for scouting European football clubs and players.
+This app is powered by the [Football-Data.org API](https://www.football-data.org/), providing you with up-to-date information on European football leagues.
+Currently, the focus is on the English Premier League, with plans to expand to other leagues such as Serie A (Italy), La Liga (Spain), Bundesliga (Germany), and Ligue1 (France) in the future.
+Additionally, I am currently working on enhancing the bottom navigation experience.

 ## Getting Started

-To get started with the FootballScout+, follow these simple instructions:
+To get started with the FootballScout+ , follow these simple instructions:

-1. **Clone the Project**: Clone this repository from GitHub to your local machine using your preferred Git client.
+1. **Clone the Project**: Clone this repository from GitHub.

 2. **Open in Android Studio**: Launch Android Studio on your development machine.